CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Architectural view on OpenWhisk](http://thenewstack.io/behind-scenes-apache-openwhisk-serverless-platform) - How OpenWhisk works behind the scenes.
 - [Security and serverless](https://medium.com/@PaulDJohnston/security-and-serverless-ec52817385c4#.omi7ouhbe) - Things regarding security one should consider for a serverless architecture.
 - [Thinking Serverless: How New Approaches Address Modern Data Processing Needs](https://read.acloud.guru/thinking-serverless-how-new-approaches-address-modern-data-processing-needs-part-1-af6a158a3af1#.6wob73stj) - Blog post series about the development of serverless applications.
-- [Gain more visiblity into your Github Projects using Scope](https://serverless.com/blog/scope-the-open-source-serverless-status-board/) - Blog post which showcases the Open Source serverless application ["Scope"](https://github.com/serverless/scope).
+- [Gain more visibility into your Github Projects using Scope](https://serverless.com/blog/scope-the-open-source-serverless-status-board/) - Blog post which showcases the Open Source serverless application ["Scope"](https://github.com/serverless/scope).
 - [How GorillaStack used Rollbar for serverless logging](https://rollbar.com/blog/how-gorillastack-used-rollbar-to-level-up) - How GorillaStack used Rollbar to level up logging with the Serverless Framework.
 - [Build a serverless app with the first serverless database](https://fauna.com/blog/serverless-cloud-database) - How to build a serverless CRUD application with the Serverless Framework and FaunaDB.
 - [How Switching to Serverless Can Change Your Company Mindset](http://www.business2community.com/business-innovation/switching-serverless-can-change-company-mindset-01776308#XEuv3UkAicMJ6qqP.97) - Why and how serverless architectures can help companies.